lssuamore/vrx_amore/README.md

 password: ```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```

 ## Install Git Repository to Local Machine
+NOTE: Beware that this repository was made to interface with the osrf/vrx git repository, which was made to work with ROS NOETIC.
+ROS NOETIC is meant to be used with Ubuntu 20.04.
+Go to this link to follow tuturials for setiing up and working with the vrx simulation: https://github.com/osrf/vrx/wiki/tutorials

 Step 1: ```git clone``` the vrx_amore repository
 ```
 git clone https://github.com/lssuamore/vrx_amore.git